jee00609/Pronunciation_Correction/README.md

   2. Select Level.
       1. Press the voice button and the sentence to be pronounced is played.
       2. Press the rec button to record your sentence for up to 5 seconds.
-      3. Go!
-Visualize the evaluation of the user's pronunciation at the push of a button.
+      3. Press the Go! button to visualize the evaluation of the user's pronunciation

 ## image